-1) Reque st specific amusement device information including the: (a) Amusement device registration with the relevant regulator (b) Log book for inspection and maintenance of the ride (c) Emergency plan for the ride (d) Confirmation that COVID-19 protocols are being observed and follow strictly local authorities and government websites 2) or and using ride operators who have been used by other organisations previously 3) Ensure the contractor has public liability insurance 4) Before allowing a ride to operate: (a) Comply with relevant Australian Standards (b) Ensure all law and regulations for set up and use have been met by Rotary (including permits etc.) (c) Conduct a high level risk assessment (d) Consider appropriate fencing/security/locks for rides (e) Consider suitability of the ride for your event (f) Ensure appropriate signage on rides (e.g. you must be this '' tall to ride etc.) (g) Not exceeding manufactuers specifications in terms of number of children using at any one time, maximum age of children (h) Organise safe access points (e.g. assist safe and orderly queuing) 5) ride operation, monitor and supervise the activity (not just ride operators but also guests) and direct safe activity to case.
+1) Reque st specific amusement device information including the: (a) Amusement device registration with the relevant regulator (b) Log book for inspection and maintenance of the ride (c) Emergency plan for the ride (d) Confirmation that COVID-19 protocols are being observed and follow strictly local health authorities and government websites 2) Conduct its own due diligence including by independently confirming the registration with the relevant regulator and using ride operators who have been used by other organisations previously 3) Ensure the contractor has public liability insurance 4) Before allowing a ride to operate: (a) Comply with relevant Australian Standards (b) Ensure all law and regulations for set up and use have been met by Rotary (including permits etc.) (c) Conduct a high level risk assessment (d) Consider appropriate fencing/security/locks for rides (e) e) Consider suitability of the ride for your event (f) Ensure appropriate signage on rides (e.g. you must be this ' ' tall to ride etc.) (g) (g) Not exceeding manufactuers specifications in terms of number of children using the equipmer at any one time, maximum age of children (h) Organise safe access points (e.g. assist safe and orderly queuing) 5) During ride operation, monitor and supervise the activity (not just ride operators but also guests) and dire any unsafe activity to case.